 Australian Fund Accounting Services Pty Limited, a related party of the Responsible Entity, provides fund administration services to the Fund under an agreement with the Responsible Entity.
 These services include net asset valuation, management accounting, statutory reporting, capital management and taxation.
-The Responsible Entity has agreed to bear the cost of the fund administration services and, as such, there were no fund administration fees paid out of the assets of the Fund d) Custodial services e) Legal and consulting services
+The Responsible Entity has agreed to bear the cost of the fund administration services and, as such, there were no fund administration fees paid out of the assets of the Fund.

-Effective 13 February 2019, the Responsible Entity changed the Fund's custodian and entered into a custody agreement with Walsh & Company Investments Limited in its personal capacity (Custodian) to provide custodial services to the Fund.
+c) Custodial services

+The Responsible Entity provided custodial services to the Fund in its personal capacity (Custodian) under a custody arrangement with E&P Investments Limited up to 17 August 2020.
+Effective 17 August 2020, the Fund's custodial services were fully outsourced to an external service provider on the same commercial terms as those provided by the Custodian.
 The Responsible Entity has agreed to bear the cost of the custodial services and, as such, there were no custody fees paid out of the assets of the Fund.